octo-technology/OpenTezos/docs/michelson/take_away.md

 ---

-- Basis of manipulation of a stack
+- Tezos smart contracts are implemented in Michelson language which is a stack-based strongly-typed language.
-- Entrypoints of a smart contract define the possible invocations of this smart contract
+- Entrypoints of a smart contract define the possible invocations of this smart contract.
-- The storage of a smart contract define the data structure related to the smart contract
+- The storage of a smart contract is a persistent memory space associated to the smart contract and contains data of the smart contract.
-- the code is a sequence of Michelson instructions that can be invoked
+- The code of a smart contract is a sequence of Michelson instructions that can be invoked.
+The execution of this sequence of instruction takes a parameter (entrypoint) and the actual storage and returns a new storage (and optionally some operations for other contracts).
-- Invocation of a smart contract and modifies the storage
+- Invocation of a smart contract triggers the execution of the code of the smart contract and thus modifies the storage.
-- Michelson language is strongly typed
-- the Tezos client allows to typecheck and test a Michelson script
+- The Tezos client allows to typecheck and simulate the execution of a Michelson script.